 For my people in colder climates, don’t forget to budget for the increased cost of heating the house.
 Spring is coming, but not quite yet.
 And after the -40 degree week we just had, I’m not looking forward to getting my gas and power bill!

 Whether you work with an accountant or do your taxes on your own, it’s time to start thinking about, and getting organized for, tax time.
+Have you made RRSP contributions this year?
+Do you run your own business and generally have to PAY at tax time?
+Whatever your situation, make sure you are ready.

 Showing love doesn’t have to mean draining your bank account.
 Check out Sweet Ideas for a Budget-Friendly Valentine’s Day for more tips and make sure you add it to your budget before you start spending!!